1. Scope of application

 Additional verbal agreements upon conclusion of the contract are not valid.

 We are constantly developing our platform and keeping it up to date with the latest technology.
-However, we cannot guarantee that the service is always 100% available, free of viruses or malware or that it has not been exposed to unauthorized third parties.
+However, we cannot guarantee that the service is always 100% available, free of viruses or malware or that it has not been exposed to unauthorised third parties.
 The client is hereby informed of these risks.
-Neither of the parties shall be liable for circumstances for which they are not responsible (e.g. hacking).
+Neither party shall be liable for circumstances for which they are not responsible (e.g. hacking).

-We pledge to maintain complete confidentiality with regard to the content of our translations, interpreting work, the client’s name or other customer-related data, and we will not use this information for ourselves or for other third parties.
-The clients’ documents and data of can be deleted at the client’s request.
+We pledge to maintain complete confidentiality with regard to the content of our translations, interpreting work, the client’s name or other client-related data, and we will not use this information for ourselves or for other third parties.
+The clients’ documents and data can be deleted at the client’s request.